 - Everything else earns 1 point per dollar spent.

 - Points are worth 25 percent more when you redeem for travel through Chase Ultimate Rewards.

 - The current introductory bonus offer is worth 80,000 points.

 The rewards are still competitive, but in this example, a charge card is a bit more generous.

 On the other hand, charge cards have a disadvantage in the form of higher annual fees.

-- Travel is also a big expense for Syed, but he says the travel extras offered by the Business Platinum Card from American Express OPEN make the fee worth it.
+- Travel is also a big expense for Syed, but he says the travel extras offered by the Business Platinum Card from American Express make the fee worth it.

 - Those extras include a $200 annual airline fee credit, worldwide airport lounge access, hotel upgrades and fee credits for Global Entry or TSA Precheck.

 Whether you’re justified in shelling out a higher fee to earn more rewards with a charge card depends on how often you spend, the kind of rewards you can earn and how you plan to use them.